 There are many different types of UK visas to choose from when moving to the UK, however, the lesser known option is the EEA (European Economic Area) Family Permit/ UK residence card.

-Better than a work visa and dependent on your familial ties, the guide below covers what you need to know about the UK residence card before you move to the United Kingdom.
+Better than a work visa and dependent on your familial ties, the guide below covers what you need to know about the UK residence card before you move to the United Kingdom from the US.

 What is the EEA residence card?